- Where Is Homogeneous Japan from? - Tweet

 One can say of them to have the least identity or originality, but have full talent to absorb anything from abroad, imitate and modify it.
 Originally, Japanese culture might have been that way.
 Even the characters to express their language they borrow from China.
 It was quite efficient for a barbarian living in remote Far East islands to use ideograms in expressing his thoughts.
 Through importing, their ancestors created the Katakana and Hiragana phonogram systems derived from them.
 Importing, absorbing of concepts, imitating, and modifying are some of their characteristics that they became good at.
 Imitation itself sometimes makes much more value than the original when effectively modified in a crowded, dense population with hard competition.
 Similarly, electronic products made in Japan which were like toys and synonyms of cheap in earlier days, are good examples of that.

 However, today's discussion is not about the virtue of their culture, but about the so called identity crisis they crucially face.
 They don't have enough tradition to think as individuals, and they think as a member of some group or organization that they belong to.
 They tend to see a person who graduated from a famous university, not by his/her intellect itself.
 Anyone who works for a big business earns more money the longer he/she stays not because of his/her merit, and tends to be treated as an elite.
-Even experts with long career might not be able to make much money unless they were promoted or recruited.
+Even experts with long career might not be able to make much money unless they are promoted or recruited.

 The Japanese seldom debate on a topic seriously, strangely enough.
 In a mono-racial country with just one language rapidly standardized by the mass media, unique opinions sound so contrary that their holders hesitate to express them, knowing subsequent discrimination from others.
 People tend to talk about light topics such as yesterday's baseball game or star's gossip.
 To make it worse, TV also strives high audience rating by looking for highlighted topics only for average interest.
 It can be said a kind of mass idiot or mobocracy, which might be easier for journalists to form similar public opinions.
 Generally Japanese can't be said to be opinionated.